George Sidney: Early career at MGM

 Sidney soon learned the art of editing at MGM, where he worked alongside aspiring film maker Fred Zinnemann, who went on to direct From Here to Eternity (1953) and Oklahoma!
 (1955).
 By the age of 20, Sidney directed many screen tests, with established and aspiring stars, including Errol Flynn, Tyrone Power, Judy Garland and Ava Gardner.
-Sidney honed his skills with 85 one-reel shorts—a genre that eventually gave him two Academy Awards with “Quicker’n A Wink” (1940) and “Of Pups and Puzzles” (1941).
+Sidney honed his skills with 85 one-reel shorts—a genre that eventually gave him two Academy Awards with "Quicker'n A Wink" (1940) and "Of Pups and Puzzles" (1941).

+In 1936 Sidney directed a short called Polo.
+The following year he made Pacific Paradise with Cliff Edwards, Sunday Night at the Trocadero with Reginald Denny and Billy Rose's Casa Mañana Revue.

+In 1938 at age 22, Sidney directed the Our Gang short comedies, which MGM had acquired from Hal Roach upon George's recommendation.
+Sidney loathed the series and frequently claimed in interviews he was only seven years older than the oldest cast member.
+Actually, the oldest cast member, semi-regular Tommy Bond was ten years his junior; stars Carl Switzer and Spanky McFarland were eleven and twelve years younger and the rest of the regular cast was under ten.
+His credits include Party Fever (1938), Men in Fright (1938), Football Romeo (1938), Practical Jokers (1938), Alfalfa's Aunt (1939), Practical Jokers (1939), Tiny Troubles (1939), Duel Personalities (1939), Clown Princes (1939), Cousin Wilbur (1939), Dog Daze (1939).
+He also did non Our Gang movies like Love on Tap (1939), Hollywood Hobbies (1939), Loews Christmas Greeting (the Hardy Family) (1939) and A Door Will Open (1940).

-In 1938 at age 22, Sidney directed the Our Gang short comedies, which MGM had acquired from Hal Roach upon George’s recommendation.
-A mere nine years older than his actors, Sidney proved his leadership and moved on to direct the Crime Does Not Pay series and popular Pete Smith specialties.
+Sidney moved on to direct the Crime Does Not Pay series and popular Pete Smith specialties like What's Your IQ?
+(1940), Quicker'n a Wink (1940), Third Dimensional Murder (1941).

+Features

+Sidney made his feature debut with Free and Easy (1941) replacing Edward Buzzell at the last minute.
+"Nobody else on the lot would do it," he later said.
+He continued to make shorts like Willie and the Mouse (1941) and Of Pups and Puzzles (1942).
+His second feature was Pacific Rendezvous (1942) where he was again called in at the last minute to replace another director.

-During World War II, George Sidney was assigned to the Air Force to supervise the Atomic Energy Commission Film Program at Eniwetok, for which received the Certificate of Merit from the Department of Defense and the Plaque of Honor from the United States Air Force.
-George Sidney was a central figure in the filming of nuclear testing projects.
+During World War II, Sidney was assigned to the Air Force to supervise the Atomic Energy Commission Film Program at Eniwetok, for which received the Certificate of Merit from the Department of Defense and the Plaque of Honor from the United States Air Force.
+He was a central figure in the filming of nuclear testing projects.